Helioviewer-Project/JHelioviewer-SWHV/extra/fits/README.md

 It also compares complete compressed FITS files with their uncompressed reference through JHV's FITS loader.
 Individual failures are reported without skipping subsequent cases.
 Any failure gives a nonzero exit status.

-Small quantized cases have fixed expected values and run against both FastRice and nom-tam's decoder.
+Small quantized cases have fixed expected values and run through both JHV's provider selection and nom-tam's decoder.
 They pin the existing 1.22 reconstruction behavior: no dithering, both dither modes, nulls and zeros followed by ordinary pixels, and double precision.
 Changes to upstream behavior therefore require review even when both decoders agree.
 In particular, the legacy dither-2 zero marker is a compatibility check, not a claim about the FITS standard.

-The expanded suite currently exposes JHV's existing failure to honor Rice `BYTEPIX` independently of the output type, including `m13_rice.fits`.
-These failures are not skipped or treated as successful tests.
+FastRice handles short output with `BYTEPIX=2`.
+Other encoded widths use upstream short decoding, and other output types use the upstream provider.
+The width matrix and `m13_rice.fits` check this fallback behavior.

 To check a candidate nom-tam JAR without replacing the bundled library: